 The NITC program supports projects and initiatives that introduce students to transportation concepts and careers.
 These efforts aim to attract and retain new undergraduate students to transportation-related degree programs and increase the number of women and students of color in these programs.
 Introducing students to transportation concepts at a young age will expand the workforce pool and diversity of new professionals.

-The National Summer Transportation Institute (NSTI) at Portland State is a free two-week day camp for 15 to 25 girls entering 9th through 12th grade.
-The program provides experiential learning on transportation that supports livable communities, connects high school girls with women in transportation-related fields and attracts young women from diverse backgrounds to transportation-related course work in their higher education pursuits.
+Though a variety of funders, we support transportation career-focused summer camps for students entering 9th through 12th grade, with a special emphasis on education for young women.
+The programs provide experiential learning on transportation that supports livable communities, connects high school girls with women in transportation-related fields and attracts young women from diverse backgrounds to transportation-related course work in their higher education pursuits.
 Our objectives with this program:

 1. Attract students to transportation-related course work

-Portland State University is well known for its transportation focus.
-The NSTI will highlight some of the opportunities available for future academic pursuits and develop relationships with existing University students who are assisting as academic aides or chaperones.
+The summer camps will highlight some of the opportunities available for future academic pursuits and develop relationships with existing university students who are assisting as academic aides or chaperones.

 2. Provide experiential learning on the different modes of transportation

 Field tours let students experience and study multiple modes of transportation in the urban context.
 Oregon is unique in the United States for its high quality urban transportation facilities such as the bus, light rail, streetcar and bicycle and pedestrian network.

 3. Exposure to women in transportation-related fields

 The majority of the female-focused programs will be taught by women working in transportation in the academic, public and private sectors.
 The objective is to not just expose the high school girls to academic and career opportunities in transportation but to provide them with a narrative of the road to success (and examples of overcoming challenges) for each of the professional women.